 - James Bond, The World Is Not Enough: Q's new "fishing boat" isn't ready yet when Bond hijacks it.

-- Some good examples are the Spider-Man movies.
-Norman Osborne turns into the Green Goblin in the test of his stimulants after being told that it has never been tested on humans and isn't ready yet, and Doctor Octopus is made during the test of his fusion reactor while people are shouting to turn it off (and just generally shouting in fear).
+- In the Spider-Man movies, Norman Osborne turns into the Green Goblin in the test of his stimulants after being told that it has never been tested on humans and isn't ready yet, and Doctor Octopus is made during the test of his fusion reactor while people are shouting to turn it off (and just generally shouting in fear).

 - Iron Man: